Appdynamics/postgresql-monitoring-extension/README.md

-# AppDynamics PostgreSQL - Monitoring Extension
+# AppDynamics PostgreSQL Database - Monitoring Extension

 ##Use Case
 PostgreSQL is an open source object-relational database system.